Nimish1224/Demo/README.md

 ## Mobile : 7264046342

 ### Profile
-<p> Summary: An independent and self-motivated student with proven ability and experience in developing web applications using full stack and Data Science projects.
+<p> <b>Summary</b>: An independent and self-motivated student with proven ability and experience in developing web applications using full stack and Data Science projects.
 I have also participated in various project competitions.Recognized by professors, colleagues, and peers as a personable, dedicated performer who demonstrates innovation, communication, and teamwork to ensure quality, timely project completion.</p>

 <br />

->> <b> Achievements:</b>
+> <b> Achievements:</b>
-+ Lead and mentor a team of students in my final year
++ <b>Lead and mentor a team of students in my final year</b>
-+ Incubator— On Matlab which shows Crop Disease.
++ <b>Incubator— On Matlab which shows Crop Disease.</b>
-- Proven ability of experience in Software Development and Project Implementation and experience as Junior Data Scientist.
+- <b>Proven ability</b> of experience in <b>Software Development and Project Implementation and experience as Junior Data Scientist</b>.
-	* Programming Languages: Python, JavaScript ,Django, Dart.
+	* <b>Programming Languages:</b> Python, JavaScript ,Django, Dart.
-	+ Databases: Mysql,PostgreSQL, Basic knowledge in Oracle.
+	+ <b>Databases:</b> Mysql,PostgreSQL, Basic knowledge in Oracle.
-	- Cloud Platform: AWS,GCP.
+	- <b>Cloud Platform:</b> AWS,GCP.
-	- Platforms and Misc: Anaconda, Jupyter Notebook,Pycharm,Visual Studio 2017,VS 2016, Anaconda,AWS Sage Maker.
+	- <b>Platforms and Misc:</b> Anaconda, Jupyter Notebook,Pycharm,Visual Studio 2017,VS 2016, Anaconda,AWS Sage Maker.
-+ Other Skills: Having the knowledge of Agile Software Development LifeCycle.
++ <b>Other Skills:</b> Having the knowledge of Agile Software Development LifeCycle.
-+ Possess the quality of a good storyteller.
++ <b>Possess the quality of a good storyteller.</b>
 + Team player with effective communication skills and proven abilities in resolving complex issues.